 SQL> CREATE INDEX file_index ON files(path) INDEXTYPE IS ctxsys.context PARAMETERS (“datastore ctxsys.file_datastore format column ot_format”);

-And we successfully have SMBrelay.
+And then we successfully have SMB Relay.

-Full description of this method you can see here: “Penetration from application down to OS (Oracle database)”.
+The full description of this method you can see here: “Penetration from application down to OS (Oracle database)”.

 Here is the table showing which method can be used in different versions.